droolsassert/droolsassert/README.md

     @Rule
     public DroolsAssert drools = new DroolsAssert();

-Specify list of rules expected to be triggered for a scenario with `@TestRules` annotation in addition to assertions inside test method and use other useful utilities to deal with the session.
+Specify list of rules expected to be activated for a scenario with `@TestRules` annotation in addition to assertions inside test method and use other useful utilities to deal with the session.

     @Test
     @TestRules(expected = "atomic int rule")